-That Time Billy Idol Jumped to the Future With ‘Cyberpunk’
+How Billy Idol Jumped to the Future With ‘Cyberpunk’

 This spoken-word prologue kicked off Billy Idol's sixth studio LP: "All information should be free.
 It is not.
 Information is power and currency in the virtual world we inhabit.
 So mistrust authority.
 Cyberpunks are the true rebels.
 Cyber culture is coming in under the radar of ordinary society ... "

 Released on June 29, 1993, a little more than three years after Idol's million-selling Charmed Life album, Cyberpunk was one of the more heavily promoted major music events of the summer, with multiple videos filmed for the single "Shock to the System" and a groundbreaking electronic press kit shipped to critics on floppy disk.

 For Idol, using the computer as a studio tool became something of an obsession after the motorcycle accident that left him with a badly broken leg in early 1990.

 "I wanted to get back to my punk rock roots and DIY," he explained in an interview following Cyberpunk's release.
-"First I read William Gibson’s Neuromancer, then I found out a Virtual Studio where I could bring a computer into my home and record my band with it. ..it was like being in a garage band once again."
+"First I read William Gibson’s Neuromancer, then I found out a Virtual Studio where I could bring a computer into my home and record my band with it. ...
+It was like being in a garage band once again."

-That DIY vibe not only helped revitalize Idol's songwriting spirits, it gave him the chance to -- in his view -- offer a rebuttal to the grunge fad of the early '90s.
-"I threw off the shackles of the past," he explained to Entertainment Weekly. ''I was looking for a way to break the stalemate I'd gotten into, which was boring me to death, really.
+That DIY vibe not only helped revitalize Idol's songwriting spirits, it gave him the chance to – in his view – offer a rebuttal to the grunge fad of the early '90s.
+"I threw off the shackles of the past," he explained to Entertainment Weekly.
+"I was looking for a way to break the stalemate I'd gotten into, which was boring me to death, really.
 This is in a way my sort of answer to grunge.
 I know there's a way of using this modern technology to bring a lot of rawness back."

-He was even clearer about his urge to remain relevant when speaking with The New York Times, saying, "It's 1993.
+He was even clearer about his urge to remain relevant when speaking with the New York Times, saying, "It's 1993.
 I better wake up and be part of it.
 I'm sitting there, a 1977 punk watching Courtney Love talk about punk, watching Nirvana talk about punk, and this is my reply.
 It's just my own way of saying, 'Wooo!
 What about that?
 Hey, I'm Lollapalooza too!
 I'm the cyberpunk; you guys are still punks!'"

 Watch Billy Idol's 'Shock to the System' Video

-"We're going to be lit by these stream-of-consciousness images," Idol enthused to The New York Times when asked about his ideas for a Cyberpunk tour.
+"We're going to be lit by these stream-of-consciousness images," Idol enthused to the New York Times when asked about his ideas for a Cyberpunk tour.
 "It's going to almost be like that's your mind.
 And we'll have four people swarming the gig with camcorders, which then will be put live into this blend.
-And people from the audience can bring their filmed footage -- God knows, them with their girlfriend, I don't know!
+And people from the audience can bring their filmed footage – God knows, them with their girlfriend, I don't know!
 And then we'll put it up on the screen.

-Ultimately, Cyberpunk would prove to be the death knell for Idol's relevance as a recording artist; his highest-profile project for the remainder of the '90s was a cameo appearance in the Adam Sandler/Drew Barrymore rom-com The Wedding Singer, and he wouldn't release another album of new material until Devil's Playground in 2005.
+Ultimately, Cyberpunk would prove to be the death knell for Idol's relevance as a recording artist.
+His highest-profile project for the remainder of the '90s was a cameo appearance in the Adam Sandler/Drew Barrymore rom-com The Wedding Singer, and he wouldn't release another album of new material until Devil's Playground in 2005.